 A trip to Stanley isn’t complete without sampling the renowned fresh fish and chips and Southern Rock Lobster (crayfish).
 Beef from nearby Cape Grim also rivals the best in the world.

 A historic walk-through offers a glimpse of the 1800’s with perfectly preserved stone cottages lining the streets including the original headquarters of the Van Diemen’s Land Company.
-A visit to Highfield Historic Site and the Stanley Discovery Museum and Genealogy Centre is also a must.
+A visit to Highfield Historic Site and the Stanley Discovery Museum is also a must.

-Stanley is the perfect base to explore the nearby Tarkine wilderness – Australia’s largest temperate rainforest and a region aptly named ‘Edge of the World’.
+Stanley is the perfect base to explore the nearby The Tarkine/takayna Wilderness – Australia’s largest temperate rainforest and a region aptly named ‘Edge of the World’.